Pollinator Garden

 How was the garden created?

-After a few weeks, the established grass died off and the soil was suitable for planting.
-In early July, a group of campers from Bayberry Summer Camp helped in the design and installation of the plants.
+In the summer of 2022, the grass was smothered with layers of newspapers and several inches of topsoil.
+After a few weeks, the grass died off and the soil was suitable for planting.
+Young campers from Bayberry Summer Camp helped in the design and installation of the plants.

 Plants listed by label # in the Garden